-- 1. The costs of the site visit/inspections, plus the actual and reasonable cost of any specific water quality testing and/or enforcement action required will be charged. - 2.
-The charges are listed in Sections 3.2 and 3.10.
+- 1. The costs of the site visit/inspections, plus the reasonable cost of any specific water quality testing and/or enforcement action required will be charged. - 2.
+The costs of monitoring of those regulations will be charged as set out in Sections 3.2 and 3.10.